-APEC economies will facilitate free and open trade and investment in the Asia-Pacific Region by, inter alia::
+APEC economies will facilitate free and open trade and investment in the Asia-Pacific Region by, inter alia:

-- a. enhancing the transparency of regulatory regimes; and - b. eliminating domestic regulations that may distort or restrict trade, investment or competition and are not necessary to achieve a legitimate objective.
+- a. enhancing the transparency of regulatory regimes (including through the use of new technologies); - b. eliminating domestic regulations that may distort or restrict trade, investment or competition and are not necessary to achieve a legitimate objective; and - c. speeding up reforms which encourage efficient and well functioning product, labour and capital markets and supportive of institutional frameworks.